teller-protocol/teller-protocol-v2-poolsv2-audit/packages/subgraph-substreamed/README.md

-1. make sure FACTORY_TRACKED_CONTRACT in 'lib'  is defined properly for network
+1. make sure FACTORY_TRACKED_CONTRACT+COLLATERAL_MANAGER_TRACKED_CONTRACT in 'lib'  is defined properly for network
 2. make sure data in export_build.rs is defined properly for network (see https://thegraph.com/docs/en/supported-networks/ )